Last Updated on

 - Welding metallurgy.

-What is JAMB UTME subject combination (subjects needed) for Metallurgical Engineering?
+JAMB UTME subject combination (requirements) for Metallurgical Engineering

-What is Direct Entry requirement (that is the required A-level result you need) to study Metallurgical Engineering?
+Direct Entry requirement (required A-level result) to study Metallurgical Engineering

 ‘A’ level passes in any two of Physics, Mathematics and Chemistry

 If for some reasons you are not satisfied or cannot meet up with this admission requirement that is the subject combination above, perhaps you should consider other Metallurgical Engineering similar courses or take a look at Polytechnic or College of Education related course subject requirements.
 You can also study online with a foreign university right from your bedroom or apply for a scholarship to study abroad.
 Education is now a choice.
 And please before you make a decision on which University to choose, please consider

 - Acceptable O Level and A-level Result